achaayb/FastyAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-FastyAPI is a FastAPI based Stack boilerplate designes for heavy workloads and simple developement in mind.
+FastyAPI is a FastAPI based Stack boilerplate designed for heavy workloads and simple developement in mind.

 Here's why:
 * FastAPI provides such a great developement experience due to its simple structure and the auto generated docs.